erkac/f5-awaf-terraform/2.import/README.md

 }
 ```

-Now, run the following commands, so we can:
+Now, run the commands below, so we can:

 1. Initialize the terraform project
 2. Import the current WAF policy into our state
 3. Set the JSON WAF Policy as our new baseline
 4. Configure the lifecycle of our WAF Policy

 ```console